 Born in Budapest, Hungary, George Peck has been living in the United States since 1957.
-He studied at City College in New York and at Yale University from 1964 to 1966, with Josef Albers; he also studied with Tony Smith at Hunter College, CCNY, as well as studying Interaction of Color with Josef Albers.
+He studied at City College in New York, and studied with Ron Gorchov and Tony Smith at Hunter College, CCNY, as well as studying Interaction of Color with Josef Albers.
 He has participated in numerous exhibitions throughout the course of his career, and was a visiting professor at the Hungarian University of Fine Arts in 1995.

 His work has been exhibited in solo and group exhibitions at institutions throughout the United States and Europe, such as; The Birmingham Civil Rights Institute, Kate Ganz Gallery, Leo Castelli Gallery and Bette Stoler Gallery, New York; The High Museum of Art, Georgia; Karl Ernst Osthaus-Museums Hagen, The American Embassy, Germany; Baraz Gallery, Istanbul; Museum of Fine Arts, Budapest, and many others.

 His work has been reviewed extensively in such publications as The New York Times, Art in America, ArtNews, Art on Paper, and Artforum, among others.
 His paintings are represented in numerous private and public collections in both the United States and Europe, such as: The Metropolitan Museum of Art, Brooklyn Museum of Art and Grey Art Gallery, NY; High Museum of Art, Atlanta, GA; Museum of Modern Art, Stockholm, Sweden; Museum of Applied Arts, Kiscelli Museum and Ernst Museum, Budapest, Hungary.
 George Peck lives and maintains studios in both New York City and Buskirk, NY.